 Dani Fuller is a Briton from Hampshire, who also has lived in France and Spain.
 Since 2009 Dani is an experienced leader of SummitClimb.
 He has climbed Mount Everest, Manaslu, Cho Oyu, Ama Dablam, Baruntse, Island Peak, and Glacier School expeditions.
 Dani is very friendly, an excellent teacher and a good friend to all of our members.
 He is always helpful and kind to others and a very strong climber and well organized leader.
 We know you will enjoy meeting Dani Fuller and climbing as well as trekking together.

-Matthias König is a passionate mountaineer and steep face skier.
+Matthias König is a passionate mountaineer and extreme skier.
 A full-time secondary school teacher, he has repeatedly led alpine tours with students.
 In recent years, he was often found in the Asian high mountains, where he climbed Peak Communism (7495m) in 2015 and Dhaulagiri (8176m) in 2017 as his first eight-thousander.
 He climbed peaks such as Ama Dablam, Chapaeva Peak, Ararat, Damavand, and Kluchevskaya Sopka as part of extensive travels to all corners of Asia.
 However, his real focus is steep face skiing.
-He has skied numerous steep faces in the Alps, including the Marinelli Couloir on Monte Rosa, the Lauper Route on the Mönch, or the Matterhorn East Face.
+He has skied numerous steep faces like the beautiful Laila Peak in Pakistan and in the Alps the Marinelli Couloir on Monte Rosa, the Lauper Route on the Mönch, or the Matterhorn East Face.
 In addition to mountaineering, Matthias also paraglides and enjoys launching on high peaks.
 His language skills include native High German and Bernese German as well as English, French, Italian and Russian.

 Daniel Mazur is a legend as expedition leader and mountaineer.
 Since more than 25 years he has uninterrupted lead expeditions and treks to the mountains of the world and has thereby climbed eight of the fourteen 8000, including highlights as the K2 on the difficult west ridge and the first traverse of the Makalu.
 He also ascended many other peaks, often several times, as Kilimajaro, Denali, Pumori, Ama Dablam, Mustagha Ata and Cho Oyu.
 He is most widely known for leading Greg Mortenson's 1993 K2 expedition in "Three Cups of Tea", a bestseller book, and for the rescue of Lincoln Hall, an Australian climber on Mount Everest on May 25, 2006